• Home

 Surface: Asphalt

-This stretch of the Grand Rounds is a straight shot along the Minneapolis City Limits, in the Camden neighborhood.
+This stretch of the Grand Rounds is a straight shot along the Minneapolis city limits.
 Though it's a pleasant and fast way to get from Theodore Wirth Park to Northeast Minneapolis, it's not a destination outright.
+I usually speed through this one.

 _____________________________________________________________________________________________________________________________________________